ba6er/marblemaze/README.md

 # Building

-Before building make sure to download GLFW from [here](https://github.com/glfw/glfw/archive/refs/tags/3.4.zip) and extract it in `thirdparty/glfw-3.4`
-This project uses CMake, so make sure you have it installed as well.
+This project uses CMake, so make sure you have it installed.

 ## UNIX systems (Linux, Mac, BSD)
 You can build and run the project by running `./run.sh` in your terminal.
 If you prefer to build the release version, run `./run.sh build-release`.

 ## Windows
 Importing into Visual Studio as a CMake project works well.
 You can also build from the terminal by running:
 ```